Reports & Media

 House Bill (HB) 21 is a proposal that seeks to streamline the process for individuals experiencing homelessness to obtain state identification.
 Read our article to learn more about HB21 and use our social media toolkit to show your support.

-Housing First: the Right Approach to Ending Homelessness
+Street Outreach: A Person-Centered Approach to Ending Homelessness